 The court will hold periodic status conferences throughout the discovery process, which gives the attorneys a chance to update the court about their progress on the case and advise the court of any legal issues that they cannot resolve.
 (If, for example, the attorneys cannot agree about whether a certain piece of evidence is admissible at trial, the court can hold an evidentiary hearing and listen to arguments from both sides before making a ruling on the issue.)
 All these steps help to prepare your case for trial.

-8.)
-If necessary, your case will go to trial – Your case can settle at any point prior to trial.
+Your case can settle at any point prior to trial.
 Some cases even settle in the very moments before the trial is set to begin.
 If, however, the insurance company simply refuses to make a fair settlement offer in your case, your best legal option might be to go to trial and let a jury decide what your case is fairly worth.
 The trial starts with jury selection.

 The court will call in a large panel of prospective jurors, and the attorneys will each get to ask them questions.
 The court can excuse any prospective juror if they cannot be fair and impartial.
 The attorneys can also use “peremptory strikes” to excuse jurors for any reason.
 Once a jury has been chosen, the court will swear them in and give them instructions about the case.
 The case then proceeds with each attorney making their opening statement.

 Because the plaintiff filed the case, the injury victim’s lawyer is the first to make an opening statement and call their witnesses.
 The defense lawyer then follows and has the right to cross-examine the plaintiff’s witnesses.
 Once the plaintiff’s attorney has presented their entire case, it is the defendant’s turn to call witnesses.
 Here, too, the other attorney gets to cross-examine the witnesses.